 My thoughts wander as I look at the individual letters that once made up a story.
 It’s like they’re destined to be reborn, found again to make a new story.
 But for now, the pile of type is pied, jumbled.
 And I wonder about that word – pied.
 Did that mean that the Pied Piper of Hamelin was “jumbled” too?
 Turns out “no,” not exactly.

 In the story, however, the Pied Piper wore a very colorful costume and pied was referring to the multiple colors.
 But I like the idea that perhaps he was a bit “colorful” in his thinking, too.
 As in the stories lost in the pile of pied, aka jumbled, type.
 And here I was, playing the role of the Printer’s Devil, sorting through the pile of tiny pieces of type, first by size, and then by typefaces, with some of the metal type tossed into the hell box for melting if too rough a condition to use.
 Once the second round of sorting is done, then finding a home for the more complete sets of type will be necessary.
-And that job usually comes with having to clean and probably restore the warped bottom of one of the last drawers still available to fill.
+And that job usually comes with having to clean and probably restore the warped bottom of one of the last cases still available to fill.

 Could they have been the whispered prayers of a grieving soul?
 Might the words they make be the silent voice of strength in the face of adversity?